Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Problem Statement

 \section{Problem Statement}

 Consider the dynamic model of a fully actuated robotic arm subject to the Euler Lagrange equation

-where $q \in \reals^n$ are the degrees of freedom, $u \in\reals^n$ are the actuator inputs, and $M$, $C$ and $g$ are the mass matrix, Coriolis matrix, and gravity vector as defined in \cite{ortega1998euler}.
-We use $x = [q;\dot q]$ to denote the full state.
+where $q \in \reals^n$ are the degrees of freedom, $u \in\reals^n$ are the actuator inputs, and $M$, $C$ and $g$ are the mass matrix, Coriolis matrix, and gravity vector as defined in \cite{ortega1998euler}, with $\dot M-2C$ being skew symmetric.
+We use $x = [q^\top;\dot q^\top]$ to denote the full state.
 The system is subject to \emph{hard} state-and-input constraints

 which capture a wide range of restrictions (e.g. joint range limitations, joint velocity limits, actuator saturation, surfaces that the robot end effector cannot come into contact with).
 The system is also subject to a \emph{soft} constraint